 The Company holds derivative financial instruments to hedge its foreign currency and interest rate risk exposures.
-Embedded derivatives are separated from the host contract and accounted for separately if the host contract is not a financial asset and certain criteria are met.
+Embedded derivatives

 Derivatives are initially measured at fair value.
 Subsequent to initial recognition, derivatives are measured at fair value, and changes therein are generally recognised in the income statement.